 What is thermal bridging?

-The the to allow constant air circulation.
-These openings must be properly protected to prevent water ingress, as water can reduce the effectiveness of the material – this is achieved through the use of a . has openings at the top and bottom of
+An air cavity is simply a the to allow constant air circulation.
+These openings must be properly protected to prevent water ingress, as water can reduce the effectiveness of the material – this is achieved through the use of a . which has openings at the top and bottom of

 The lower opening of the is equipped with a ventilated flashing, which prevents the entry of insects, debris and small mammals.